endaaman/tym/README.md

 ## Motivation

+[`termite`](https://github.com/thestinger/termite) is a very simple and wonderful terminal emulator.
+Unfortunately `vte-ng` on which terminite depends conflicts with `vte`, making it difficult to coexist with `GNOME Terminal` and other `vte` dependents.

-[`termite`](https://github.com/thestinger/termite) is very good but `vte-ng` is conflict with `vte` and its selection mode feature is not needed for me because tmux has almost same (or a bit better) one.
-I wanted a terminal emulator that is
+In the first place the feature that causes conflicts is not needed for me because tmux has similar one (copy mode).
+So I wanted a terminal emulator that is

+- Extremely simple (no menu bar, GUI setting window etc..)
 - original VTE-based
-- configurable with text file, which can be managed by personal so called `dotfiles` repository like [this](https://github.com/endaaman/dotfiles)
+- configurable by text file

-but could not find such a terminal did not exist so I created.
+but I could not find it, so I made it.

 ## Dependencies